Functions to coerce transaction data to a clv.data object.

 Indicates the length of the estimation period.
 See details.

-Column name of the customer id in x
+Column name of the customer id in x.

-Column name of the transaction date in x
+Column name of the transaction date in x.

-.
+Column name of price in x.
 NULL if no spending data is present.

 Ignored